levelrin/notes/tshark.md

 tshark -i any -f "tcp port 80" -Y "http" -T json -e http.request.full_uri -e http.request.line -e http.response_for.uri -e http.response.line
 ```

-For the HTTP protocol, we can check the available fields from the [document](https://www.wireshark.org/docs/dfref/h/http.html).
+For the HTTP protocol, we can check the available fields [here](https://www.wireshark.org/docs/dfref/h/http.html).

 Note that there is no field for general HTTP headers.

 If we want to display general headers, we can use the verbose flag (-V) to display all (it can be tedious to parse, though).

 Alternatively, we can use the fields `http.request.line` and `http.response.line` (it turns out to be headers, for some reason, which is confusing).

+For the HTTP 2 protocol, we can check the available fields [here](https://www.wireshark.org/docs/dfref/h/http2.html).

+Note that the fields are quite different from HTTP 1, for some reason.

+Also, we need to use the filter `-Y "http2"`.

 ### Verbose